b-akanksha/b-akanksha/README.md

 Web Developer
 -------------

-I've been working as a web developer for an year now and this seems FUN!! 😎
+Hi there!
+I'm Akanksha, a passionate software engineer with over 2 years of experience in Front-End development and Back-End for Front-End (BFF).
+My mission is to build intuitive, accessible, and scalable web applications that solve real-world problems.

 * 🌍  I'm based in Udupi, Karnataka
 * 🖥️  See my portfolio at [github](http://https://b-akanksha.github.io)
-* ✉️  You can contact me at [b.akanksha-6@gmail.com](mailto:b.akanksha-6@gmail.com)
+* ✉️  You can contact me at [akanksha.chandrashekar@gmail.com](mailto:akanksha.chandrashekar@gmail.com)
-* 🚀  I'm currently working on [Sortify](https://github.com/b-akanksha/sortify/#)
+* 🚀  I'm currently working on [readiculous](b-akanksha.github.io/readiculous/)
-* 🧠  I'm learning ReactJS, React-Redux, Material-UI, CSS
 * 🤝  I'm open to collaborating on any front end React based projects
 * ⚡  I like coding in free time too. 👩‍💻